History of the England cricket team from 1945: 1950s

 The score stood at 2 all in the 1955 series against South Africa before England won the fifth test by 92 runs, thanks to Peter May's 85* and Laker and Lock taking 15 wickets between them.
 Heine took 21 wickets in 4 tests for the tourists.

 England defeated Australia 2–1 under new captain Peter May in 1956.
-The series is forever remembered for Laker's 9 for 37 and 10 for 53 at Old Trafford, where the innings victory secured the series for his team.
-He took 46 wickets in the series at just 9.61.
+The series is remembered for Jim Laker's 9 for 37 and 10 for 53 at Old Trafford.
+This innings victory secured the series for his team.
+He took 46 wickets at an average of 9.61.

 A tight 2 all series followed on the 1956/57 tour of South Africa.
 Johnny Wardle, bowling wrist spin as well as orthodox slow left arm, took 12 for 89 to win the Cape Town game where South Africa were dismissed for 72.
 Russell Endean became the first batsman out 'handled the ball' in Test cricket when he pushed a Jim Laker delivery away from his stumps after padding it away.
 Captain Peter May scored 1270 runs on the tour – and just 152 in the tests in which Hugh Tayfield took 37 wickets.
 Peter Richardson scored the slowest test century in 488 minutes in the first match at Johannesburg.

-England continued their excellent run with a crushing 3–0 win over the 1957 West Indies, each victory coming in three days.
+England continued their run with a crushing 3–0 win over the 1957 West Indies, each victory coming in three days.
 May (285*) and Cowdrey (154) put on a famous 411 at Edgbaston after Ramadhin had taken 7 for 49 in England's first innings.
-Peter Loader took England's first home hat trick since 1899 at Headingley.
+Peter Loader took England's first home hat-trick since 1899 at Headingley.
 Tom Graveney scored 164 at Trent Bridge after being recalled.
-Tony Lock took 11 for 48 at the Oval where West Indies were spun out for 89 and 86 on an 'underprepared' pitch.
+Tony Lock took 11 for 48 at the Oval where West Indies were spun out for 89 and 86 on an underprepared pitch.

 The 1958 New Zealanders were dispatched 4–0 but Australia finally regained the Ashes with a crushing 4–0 victory on England's ill starred 1958–1959 Ashes tour.
 The team had been hailed as the strongest ever to leave on an Ashes tour but Richie Benaud's revitalised Australians were too strong.
 Laker took 15 wickets at 21.2 but Trueman managed 9 in his three appearances and Tony Lock a mere 5 at 75 while the Australians 'bowlers' Meckiff, Rorke, Slater and Burke escaped penalty, if not scrutiny, for their questionable actions.
 Lindwall, 'last of the straight arm bowlers' passed Grimmet's 216 wickets in his 57th test.
 A 1–0 in New Zealand was scant consolation.